sibjor/sb-server/README.md

 ## TODO:

 1. [ ] Refactor or clean/remove some of the (many) libraries in use.
+Did never finish this one :O
     - [x] Use `bool` instead of `stdbool.h`
     - [x] Use `<iostream>` for input/output, avoid `stdio.h`
     - [x] Use `std::string` from `<string>` instead of `string.h` functions